 Harvest: Early Season

-Paula Red is a relatively new variety, introduced in Sparta, Michigan in 1968.
-The grower, Lewis Arends, named the new variety after his wife, Pauline.
-He found the chance seedling in 1960 near a McIntosh block in his 80-acre orchard, so it is commonly thought that Paula Red may have McIntosh in its parentage.
+Paula Red is a relatively new variety, introduced in Sparta, Michigan, in 1968.
+Grower Lewis Arends found the chance seedling in 1960 near a McIntosh block in his 80-acre orchard, so it is commonly thought that Paula Red may have McIntosh in its parentage.
+He named the new variety after his wife, Pauline.